herotechcourse/kotlin-blackjack/README.md

   - [x] Should print the final hands and score.
   - [x] Should print the Final Result.
   - [x] Add empty lines between each step on the game.

-### Todo

 - [x] Add constants to Input and Output Prompts
 - [x] Print cards with color (black and red)
-- [x] Update the hasBlackJack method to return true only if score is 21 and Hand size 2
+- [x] Add AnsiColor for the cards and error messages